curityio/cloudflare-oauth-proxy-worker/README.md

 `npm test` will run the test suite.
 Tests are written using [Jest](https://jestjs.io/).

+## Configuration

+The worker uses the following environment variables for configuration.
+These can be set in the `wrangler.toml` file or directly from the Cloudflare workers UI.

+- `TRUSTED_WEB_ORIGINS` - a comma-separated list of trusted web origins.
+Requests coming from other origins will be rejected by the Proxy.
+- `COOKIE_NAME_PREFIX` - the name prefix of the cookies used by the proxy.
+- `ENCRYPTION_KEY` - a 256-bit encryption key represented as a 64-character hex string.
+The key is used to decrypt cookie values.
+You can use the following command to generate a secure key: `openssl rand 32 | xxd -p -c 64`
+- `USE_PHANTOM_TOKEN` - a boolean informing the worker whether a phantom token is used.
+If true, then the worker will perform token introspection before calling the API.
+- `INTROSPECTION_URL` - the URL of the introspection endpoint of the Authorization Server.
+- `CLIENT_ID` - the ID of the client used to perform the introspection call.
+- `CLIENT_SECRET` - the secret of the client used to perform the introspection call.

 ## More Information

 Please visit [curity.io](https://curity.io/) for more information about the Token Handler and the Curity Identity Server.